KhiopsML/khiops-doc/docs/setup/nocode.md

 ## Download & Installation

 To get started with the Khiops application, follow the relevant procedure for your operating system.
 Please click on the relevant operating system.
+Note that our Application **is not yet available on :material-apple: macOS**.

 For further details, you may refer to [README.txt][readme], and [whatsnew.txt][whatsnew]:

 [releases]: https://github.com/KhiopsML/khiops/releases
 [readme]: README.txt
-[whatsnew]: whatsnewV10.1.txt
+[whatsnew]: WHATSNEW.txt

 === "Windows"